Weingarten Calculus with Virtual Isometries: Weingarten calculus for complex reflections

-Thanks to this lemma, it is possible to calculate moments of polynomial functions on the unitary group by a method different from the Weingarten calculus, using \cref{thm:momentsP}.
-In this subsection, we provide some examples of such calculations, that indicate that the approach described in this paper allows to recover Weingarten functions.
+Using this lemma, one can calculate moments of polynomial functions on the unitary group \(\UU(n)\) by a method different from the Weingarten calculus, employing Theorem~\ref{thm:momentsP}.
+In this subsection, we provide some examples of such calculations, which indicate that the approach described in this paper allows one to recover Weingarten functions.

 Let $n \ge 2$, and let $U=(u_{ij})$ be a Haar-distributed unitary matrix on $\UU(n)$.
-From \cref{lem:BNN_g}, the last two columns of $U$ are expressed as follows:
+From Lemma~\ref{lem:BNN_g}, the last two columns of $U$ are expressed as follows:

 where $r_{i,j}$ are matrix elements of $R_n$ and $s_{i,j}$ are those of $R_{n-1}$.
 Let us calculate the following moment.